jacobkrantz/ProbSyllabifier/README.md

 generates a file containing the 1000 most frequent words given a tokenized corpus
 *randomWords.py*
 follows FreqLst.py. generates a random subset of words given a tokenized grouping of words
+*SyllabParser.py*
+Takes in the syllabDict.txt and outputs a list containing each word with a bigram that was a phone given the previous phone, along with whether there was a syllable boundary.

 ####Corpus Files: